 The solution requires a two-pronged approach:

-When your company invests the resources to properly segment your leads by buyer persona and buyer’s journey stage, your prospects and clients not only have a much more favorable impression of your company’s ability to address their goals and solve their problems.
+When your company invests the resources to properly segment your leads by buyer persona and buyer’s journey stage, your prospects and clients have a much more favorable impression of your company’s ability to address their goals and solve their problems.

 However, the benefits are much greater.
 By now understanding exactly what each buyer persona wants to know at each stage of their buyer’s journey for your products and services, you can proactively deliver educational resources that stay one step ahead.